ckopec-dev/Stem-Cheatsheets/Salesforce.md

 ### Open the org

 - There is a small "Open Org" icon that looks like a window in the bottom left of VS Code (to the left of "Quick Badges").
 Click to open and it will open the org in a new browser window.

+### Retrieve metadata from the org

+- In the VS Code Activity Bar (big icons on the left), click the cloud "Org Browser" icon.
+- For a custom object's metadata, expand "Custom Objects" and find the object of interest.
+Select it, and click the icon to the right of the name "Retrieve Source from Org".
+- Object metadata is now available in your project in "force-app/main/default/objects".